 Security and other services talk to each other so you get full visibility.

-The cloud scans every byte coming and going, including SSL and CDN traffic.
+The cloud scans every byte coming and going, including SSL and

 Requires security stacks at all egress points or backhauling traffic over costly MPLS links from branch offices and remote sites to DMZs.
 Mobile users go unprotected.